JingyZhu/FidEx/synchronization/notes/fidelity_fixes_wayback.md

         - New page design works on the archive initially (till ~2018)
             - Since the page fetches language information, which triggers the code of display="", in the main frame.
 No problem
         - 2020 archives starts to have the same/similar behavior to today's pages.
+    - **Sytematic way fixing**
+        - Undo rewriting of iframe.contentWindow.__WB_pmw
+        - Then undo replacement correspondingly within wombat.js
+        - SupportedLanguage is fetched through liveweb, *maybe write the line the iframe text again? (can be hard)*

 - house.louisiana.gov_1